Take the quiz

 14 September · 3 minutes

-Tips for resuming a good oral hygiene routine
+Tips for good oral hygiene routine

 Father and son brushing their teeth in front of a mirror.

-1. Brush your teeth after each meal
+1. Should you brush your teeth after each meal?

-Dental floss is the perfect complement to brushing your teeth.
-It is an effective solution for properly cleaning between your teeth and those tight spaces, in order to remove food debris and bacterial plaque.
 In our tips for maintaining good oral health in the summer, we recommend dedicating one day a week to intensive dental care, but when returning to the routine, we suggest using floss daily for the best oral hygiene results throughout the year.

-3. Use a water flosser
+3. What does a water flosser do?

 Incorporating a water flosser into your dental hygiene routine helps to remove the food debris, plaque and bacteria in your mouth more effectively than simply brushing and flossing.
-It is also the perfect complement to keep teeth healthy, as it helps clean dental crowns, orthodontic appliances, bridges or implants, and reduces bleeding, gum inflammation, as well as bad breath.

 Young woman smiling whilst using a water flosser.